-In conducting audits of public sector entities QAO aims to strengthen public sector accountability and be a catalyst for improved performance.
+In conducting audits of public sector entities, QAO aims to strengthen public sector accountability and be a catalyst for improved performance.
+Our vision is for better public services.

-Audit mandate
+Audit Mandate

 The AG Act provides the Auditor-General with a broad mandate for conducting audits.
 Under s.30 of the AG Act, the Auditor-General must audit all public sector entities each financial year.
 The AG Act defines 'public sector entity' as meaning: